Get Ready to File Your Income Tax Return

 Who Can File ITR 3?

-This form is to be used by either an individual or a Hindu Undivided Family who are carrying on a profession or a business.
-The following persons are eligible to fill this form:
+This form is to be used by either an individual or a Hindu Undivided Family who are carrying on a profession or a business and has not opted for the presumptive scheme.
+The following persons are eligible to fill out this ITR form:

 • The residential status can be either Non-resident or Resident(ROR/RNOR)